 A story about a happy user

 Every application is accessible using these credentials.
-He can also talk with his external partners on Skype for Business.
-He can also access files shared with him these partners who also use Office 365.
-And all this by using only his e-mail and password.
+He can also talk to his external partners on Skype for Business.
+He can also access files shared with him by those partners who also use Office 365.
+And all this only by using his email and password.

 Simplifying a bit, each user account in AD has two logins:

 - User Principal Name – i.e. email@example.com or firstname.lastname@example.org